 You already know keyword stuffing is a fast track to penalties from the search engines.
 They understand content has to be readable to make their users happy.

-Google, which is by far the world leader in search, doesn’t really care about keywords so much.
+Google, which is still the world leader in search, doesn’t really care about keywords so much.
 It doesn’t limit itself to what’s typed in the search box.
 It looks for words that are similar this as well.
 In fact, if you scroll to the bottom of a search engine page results (or SERP), you’ll see Google offers up synonyms and similar search phrases to try if results aren’t quite what the user hoped for.

 Skilled writers naturally sprinkle their content with lots of synonyms and jargon (with definitions attached) they know their audiences will recognize.
-They will use examples to illustrate what they’re talking about.
+They use examples to illustrate what they’re talking about.
 The more familiar they are with a topic, the better they can do this.
 So even if they use a keyword only once or twice, Google will appreciate their authoritative tone and rank them higher than a piece that repeats a keyword more often.

 Keyword density tools are useful for writers working to un-learn the keyword obsession many of us were instructed to labor under for so many years.
 Use them and eventually you’ll be able to write naturally, again.